mohnishbasha/support-metrics-client/docs/proactive-support.rst

     # If set to true, then the feature to collect and report support metrics
     # ("Metrics") is enabled.
 If set to false, the feature is disabled.
+    #
+    # Note: If the feature is disabled, then the agent that is collocated with
+    # the broker process and that collects and reports the support metrics
+    # will also not be started.
     confluent.support.metrics.enable=true